CalyxOS/calyxos.org/pages/install/index.md

 ## Choose your device model

-Which device to you wan to install CalyxOS on?
+Which device do you want to install CalyxOS on?
 If you don't see your device here, see [[device-support]] for more information.

 **Please note:** Pixel phones from Verizon (US mobile carrier) are not able to install CalyxOS.
 See [[how to identify a Verizon phone => verizon]] for more information.